Updated on September 13, 2024.

 Is the volume on your TV creeping upward?
 Do you find yourself asking others to repeat themselves during conversations?

-The move makes hearing aids easier to buy and more affordable for millions of people.
+The decision makes hearing aids easier to buy and more affordable for millions of people.
 It could have a dramatic impact on the lives of those with hearing loss.

 Some research suggests that people with hearing loss often wait up to 10 years before seeking medical help.
-Experts hope that making it easier to get hearing aids will encourage more people to address hearing loss earlier.
+Experts hope that eliminating purchase requirements and making it easier to get hearing aids will encourage more people to address hearing loss earlier on.

 Reducing barriers for people with hearing loss

-Navigating a society that isn't built for people with deafness or hearing loss can be challenging.
-Some of these issues are obvious and others are more subtle.
+The way in which society is arranged can pose challenges for people with deafness or hearing loss.
+Some of these difficulties are obvious and others are more subtle.

-For example, the way schools are set up can make it difficult for people with deafness or hearing loss to communicate effectively with teachers and other students.
-The same goes for connecting with coworkers and bosses at work.
-In turn, it may be harder to perform at a high level in these places.
+For example, the way schools or workplaces are set up can make it difficult for people with deafness or hearing loss to communicate effectively with teachers, peers, and colleagues.
+This can make it hard to perform at a high level in these settings.

 Who benefits from hearing aids?